bainmatt/autocv/README.md

 Follow [this](./articles/example-cv.html) vignette in the autocv documentation to get started.

-WIP. add disclaimer to vignette (custom div) that parts may be out of date

 <!--
 Alternatively, if you're in a hurry, the most straightforward way to get